-In 2007 a total of 2,400,000 of non-qualified share options were issued under the equity incentive plan to certain employees of the Company.
+In 2007, a total of 2,400,000 of non-qualified stock options were issued under the Equity Incentive Plan 2006 to certain employees of the Company.
 All options issued vest over a period of four years based on both time and performance based criteria.
-The options are exercisable at a strike prices of \$24.63 per share option.
-As of December 31, 2011 1,162,500 of these options remain outstanding, all of which are vested, with the remainder having been forfeited due to not-meeting performance based criteria or otherwise.
+The options are exercisable at a strike price of \$24.63 per share option.
+As of December 31, 2012, 1,162,500 of these options remain outstanding with the remainder having been forfeited due to not meeting performance based criteria or otherwise.

-In June 2008, a total of 100,000 of non-qualified share options were issued under the equity incentive plan to a certain employee of the Company.
+In June 2008, a total of 100,000 of non-qualified stock options were issued under the Equity Incentive Plan 2006 to a certain employee of the Company.
 All options issued vest over a period of four years based on both time and performance based criteria.
 The options are exercisable at a strike price of \$15.03 per share option.
-As of December 31, 2011, none of these options remain outstanding with the remainder having been forfeited due to not meeting performance based criteria or otherwise.
+As of December 31, 2012, none of these options remain outstanding with the remainder having been forfeited due to not meeting performance based criteria or otherwise.

-In December 2008, a total of 700,000 non-qualified share options were issued under the equity incentive plan to certain employees of the Company.
-All options issued are time-based only and vested on December 31, 2011 subject to certain conditions and all options are exercisable at a strike price of \$2.95 per share option.
-As of December 31, 2011 550,000 of these options remain outstanding with the remainder having been exercised or forfeited.
+In December 2008, a total of 700,000 non-qualified stock options were issued under the Equity Incentive Plan 2006 to certain employees of the Company.
+All options issued are time-based only and vested on December 31, 2012 subject to certain conditions and all options are exercisable at a strike price of \$2.95 per share option.
+100,000 of these options have been exercised.
+As of December 31, 2012, 550,000 of these options remain outstanding with the remainder having been forfeited due to not meeting performance based criteria or otherwise.

-In 2009, no additional awards were granted under the AerCap Holdings N.V. equity incentive plan.
+In 2009, no additional awards were granted under the Equity Incentive Plan 2006.

-In 2010 a total of 725,000 restricted share units were issued under the equity incentive plan to certain employees of the Company.
+In 2010 a total of 725,000 restricted share units were issued under the Equity Incentive Plan 2006 to certain employees of the Company.
 200,000 of these restricted share units will vest on May 31, 2013 based on both time and performance based criteria.
-100,000 of these restricted share units will vest on February 28, 2015 based on both time and performance based criteria.
-The remaining 425,000 share units will vest on May 31, 2015 based on both time and performance based criteria.
+425,000 share units will vest on May 31, 2015 based on both time and performance based criteria.
 The performance criteria related to these restricted share units take into account the Company's average performance over a number of years with a view to promote and encourage good performance over a prolonged period of time.
-As of December 31, 2011, all restricted share units remain outstanding.
+As of December 31, 2012, 625,000 of these restricted share units remain outstanding with the remainder being forfeited.

-In December 2010, a total of 21,287 non-qualified share options were issued under the equity incentive plan to the Non-Executive Directors of the Company.
+In December 2010, a total of 21,287 non-qualified stock options were issued under the Equity Incentive Plan 2006 to the Non-Executive Directors of the Company.
 All options issued are time-based only and vest at January 1, 2014 and all options are exercisable at a strike price of \$14.12 per share option.
-As of December 31, 2011 all of these options remain outstanding.
+As of December 31, 2012 all of these options remain outstanding.